 Did you know that your website has certain capacity limits?
 While it’s important to generate a lot of traffic to your site, there is such a thing as too much traffic.
 If there are too many visitors entering the same webpage simultaneously, the site can get overwhelmed and be forced to shut down abruptly.
 Most of the time, these issues will stem from denial-of-service (DoS) attacks.

-Man-in-the-Middle attacks occur when communication between two users is intercepted by an unauthorized third-party.
+Man-in-the-Middle (MitM) attacks occur when communication between two users is intercepted by an unauthorized third-party.
 When this type of cryptography takes place, attackers gain the ability to access information shared in what appears to be a private conversation.
-What makes matters worse is that users are led to believe that the attacker is actually a trusted agent who is supposed to relay information to the right source.
+What makes matters worse is users are led to believe that the attacker is actually a trusted agent who is supposed to relay information to the right source.

 - Trojan horse programs

-- Computer viruses and worms
+- Computer viruses

 - Logic bombs

-During drive-by’s, hackers will insert malicious scripts into the HTTP code on certain webpages.
+During drive-by attacks, hackers insert malicious scripts into the HTTP code on certain webpages.
 These scripts are malware traps that are instantly activated when visitors arrive on that particular page.
-Drive-bys can be triggered by practically any web-based activity, so in order to prevent them, you’ll need to keep the number of plug-ins on your computer at a minimum.
+Drive-by attacks can be triggered by practically any web-based activity, so in order to prevent them, you need to keep the number of plug-ins on your computer at a minimum.

-Call CTMS to Mitigate the Risk of Emerging Threats
+Call CTMS To Mitigate the Risk of Emerging Threats